 Creamy, firm and not overly sweet, this vegan pumpkin pie with silken tofu is as easy to make as it is delicious.
-Our healthy low sugar pumpkin pie filling without evaporated milk requires no egg, no coconut, no oil and is dairy-free.
+Our pumpkin pie filling recipe without evaporated milk requires no egg, no coconut, no oil and is dairy-free.

 Just 7 ingredients, this scrumptious mostly-homemade pumpkin pie is as easy as throwing all the filling ingredients in a blender and baking in a store-bought crust.
 Make two and you'll have a delicious excuse to have pie for breakfast.